On the frequentist validity of Bayesian limits: Applications and examples

 $P_{0,n}$-almost-surely.
 Just like in Schwartz's proof \cite{Schwartz65}, in proposition~\ref{prop:rcfiniteX} and in example~\ref{ex:regression}, the assumption $\Pi(B')>0$ and Fatou's lemma imply remote contiguity because,

-So lemma~\ref{lem:rcfirstlemma} says that $P_{0,n}\contig \exp(\ft{n}{2}\ep^2)P_n^{\Pi|B'}$. \end{example} However, exponential remote contiguity will turn out not to be enough in combination with goodness-of-fit tests, unless we impose stringent model conditions.
-Instead, we resort to local asymptotic normality for a sharper result. \begin{example} For simplicities stake, we formulate goodness-of-fit hypotheses in terms of the joint distribution for two consecutive steps in the random walk.
+So lemma~\ref{lem:rcfirstlemma} says that $P_{0,n}\contig \exp(\ft{n}{2}\ep^2)P_n^{\Pi|B'}$. \end{example} However, exponential remote contiguity will turn out not to be enough for goodness-of-fit tests below, unless we impose stringent model conditions.
+Instead, we shall resort to local asymptotic normality for a sharper result. \begin{example} We formulate goodness-of-fit hypotheses in terms of the joint distribution for two consecutive steps in the random walk.
 Like Pearson, we fix some such distribution $P_0$ and consider hypotheses based on differences of `bin probabilities' $p_\al(k,l)=p_\al(k|l)\pi_\al(l)$,